Outfielder Braden Bishop gained the Mariners’ trust — and earned a trip to Japan

 “I made it a big point in spring training to focus on the fundamentals of baserunning and defense when I had the opportunity,” he said.
 “I wanted to show them they could trust me and trust the process I was going through to get better.
 It felt good knowing that I accomplished that goal.”

-With Mitch Haniger likely starting the games in center field, there’s still a strong chance of Bishop being placed on the active roster for the two games vs. the Oakland A’s.
+With Mitch Haniger likely starting in center field, there’s still a strong chance of Bishop being placed on the active roster for the two games versus the Oakland A’s.
 The Mariners could use him in center late in games and move Haniger to his normal spot in right field.
 It would mean Bishop would have officially have made it to big leagues.
 Many a prospect with more talent and potential has fallen short of baseball’s ultimate goal.

-It’s a scenario he might not have believed when he arrived in Arizona for a second year of big league spring training.
+It’s a scenario he might not have believed when he arrived in Arizona for a second year of big-league spring training.

-“I would’ve given you a chuckle and been like, ‘Yeah, sure, that would be nice,’” he said.
-“I still have not quite processed it yet though.”
+“I would’ve given you a chuckle and been like, ‘Yeah, sure, that would be nice,’ ” he said.
+“I still have not quite processed it yet, though.”

 While he was an All-Pac-12 performer for the University of Washington, Bishop didn’t start as a touted prospect.
 His hitting style of singles on ground balls and soft line drives to the right side didn’t translate too well to wooden bats or the changing nature of baseball.
-He had speed, he could play defense, including center field at a high level, and his character as a person and player graded out on the highest end.
+He had speed, he could play defense, including center field at a high level, and his character graded out on the highest end.

-And yet he steadily worked his way up the Mariners system since being selected in the third round of the 2015 draft as a senior.
+Yet he steadily worked his way up the Mariners system since being selected in the third round of the 2015 draft as a senior.
 He retooled his swing and became more viable as a hitter with each season at a higher affiliate.

 “Some guys you can see it right away, they are going to just go fast and fly through levels,” Servais said.
 “And some players they get to a level and at every level or stop they make, there’s an adjustment period.
 Braden has a got a really good understanding of the game and a much better understanding of where he’s at as a player.
 He’s one of those guys that by the end of the year, you look up and he’s figured that level out.”

-Bishop’s stay in the big leagues might not be long with Smith expected back when Seattle returns from Japan.
+Bishop’s stay in the big leagues might not be long with Smith expected back when the Mariners return from Japan.
 He’ll likely be optioned to Class AAA Tacoma before the home opener.
-But he’s made it here and he’ll be back.
+But he’s made it, and he’ll be back.

 “I’ve told him many times that once you are on the 40-man roster and you are in Triple A, you are an injury away or a call away from being in the big leagues,” Servais said earlier this spring.
 “I’d be shocked that some point — with all the stuff that happens through the course of the year — if he didn’t show up in Seattle this year to help us.”